Alex-D/Cookies-EU-banner/README.md

 <h2 align="center">Supporting Cookies EU banner</h2>

 Cookies EU banner is an MIT-licensed open source project and completely free to use.
-You can support it's ongoing development by being a backer or a sponsor:
+You can support its ongoing development by being a backer or a sponsor:

 - [Become a backer or sponsor on Patreon](https://www.patreon.com/alexandredemode)
 - [One-time donation via PayPal](https://www.paypal.me/demodealexandre/20eur)